In this Article

 2. Cervical Stenosis

 This term is used to refer to the narrowing or tightening of the cervix.
-This condition can make it hard for the cervix to dilate during delivery of the baby.
+This condition can make it hard for the cervix to dilate during the delivery.

 4. Difficulty Conceiving

-Little research has been done on the odds of getting a pregnant post a LEEP procedure, but also there is a small risk, a good gynaecologist will be able to guide you through it.
+Little research has been done on the odds of getting a pregnant post a LEEP procedure, but there can be a slight risk for some women to conceive after undergoing a LEEP procedure.
+Your gynaecologist will be able to guide you through it.

 Questions to Ask Your Doctor